MissStrong/ICS4UE_Semester_1_2018-2019/Exercise_Solutions/Exercise-16-4.md

 `0`

-Since `Integer.MAX_VALUE + 1 == Integer.MIN_VALUE` and `Integer.MIN_VALUE - 1 == Integer.MAX_VALUE`, it can be inferred that the integerss continues at the other end of the domain when it extends one end.
+Since `Integer.MAX_VALUE + 1 == Integer.MIN_VALUE` and `Integer.MIN_VALUE - 1 == Integer.MAX_VALUE`, it can be inferred that the integers continue at the other end of the domain when it extends one end.
 There is no overflow or underflow exception by default.